Open consultations

 Liquidity Management Review - Consultation on Open Market Operations and the Committed Liquidity Facility

 We are proposing and seeking feedback on key design considerations and operational parameters for: Open Market Operations (OMOs), a key part of our liquidity management framework, and the Committed Liquidity Facility (CLF), previously announced as part of the forthcoming prudential Liquidity Standard.
-This consultation paper has two parts.
-You may choose to respond to one or both parts and answer whichever questions are relevant to you.
+Read the consultation paper: Liquidity Management Review - Open Market Operations and the Committed Liquidity Facility consultation paper (PDF, 831KB) ...

 Review of key capital settings